Internet-of-People/iop-message-protocol/TESTS.md

 and then with each identity it connects to clNonCustomer port and establishes a home node contract.

-Then it creates a new connection to clNonCustomer and sends *ProfileStatsRequest*:
+The test establishes a new TLS connection to clNonCustomer and sends *ProfileStatsRequest*:

   * `Message.id := 1`
   * `SingleRequest.version := [1,0,0]`